 Growth management laws should take careful consideration of and protect the distinct home rule authority of local governments.
 Support changes that 1) strengthen the intergovernmental review process, 2) ensure that the development impacts occurring outside the approving jurisdiction are adequately mitigated, 3) eliminate unnecessary duplication and expenses, and 4) Support full funding of regional planning councils and Oppose legislation prohibiting or restricting the ability of a regional planning council to provide planning and technical service to its local governments.
-Efforts to strengthen intergovernmental coordination should be considered so that land use decisions of one jurisdiction do not negatively impact another.
+The County additionally supports efforts to strengthen intergovernmental coordination so land use decisions of one jurisdiction do not negatively impact another.

 Current law requires "proportionate share" payments only for the first project to take a road segment from under capacity to an over capacity situation.
-Amend state law to require any project impacting an over capacity road to contribute an amount equal to their impact/use of the capacity they are absorbing.
+The County supports amending state law to require any project impacting an over capacity road to contribute an amount equal to their impact/use of the capacity they are absorbing.